dkeppens/PieHelper/README.md

 PieHelper has been written entirely in ksh93 and currently has no other prerequisites except for the following assumptions

-* systemd as a service managament facility
+* systemd as a service management facility
 * presence of a /proc filesystem
 * either apt or pacman as a package management utility